-- Definition: Method of determining and classifying a tumor according to its spread throughout the body.
+- Definition: a method of determining and classifying a tumor according to its spread throughout the body

-- Prognosis: Stage of the tumor is typically more important than the grade in determining the prognosis.
+- Prognosis: The stage of the tumor is typically more important than the grade in determining the prognosis.

 - T: size or direct extent of the primary tumor

-- By adding a "C" to any category, it's possible to express the certainty of the diagnosis
+- By adding a "C" to any category, it is possible to express the certainty of the diagnosis:

-- By adding a prefix to TNM it's possible to indicate additional diagnostic or clinical information
+- By adding a prefix to TNM it is possible to indicate additional diagnostic or clinical information:

 T, N, and M have independent prognostic values.
 N and M are typically the most important determinants of prognosis.